Rihard Blagaj: Personal life

-In 1808 he married his third cousin, Baroness Antonia von Billichgrätz zu Baumkircherthurm und Hilzenegkh (1792-1861), an heiress of Polhov Gradec.
-She was the younger daughter of Baron Joseph Anton von Billichgrätz zu Baumkircherthurm und Hilzenegkh (1748-1808) and his wife, Countess Maria Josefa von Gallenberg (1760-1813).
-They did not have children.
+In 1808, von Blagay married his third cousin, Baroness Antonia von Billichgrätz zu Baumkircherthurm und Hilzenegkh (1792–1861), an heiress of Billichgrätz family and Polhov Gradec castle.

+She was the younger daughter of Baron Joseph Anton von Billichgrätz zu Baumkircherthurm und Hilzenegkh (1748–1808) and his wife, Countess Maria Josefa von Gallenberg (1760–1813).
+The marriage remained childless.
+He died on 14 March 1858, aged 71.
+In 1875, the castle was purchased by Urbančič family, members of local nobility and owners of Turn Castle.
+The buyer was Luiza Urbančič (1842–1918), sister-in-law of Josipina Turnograjska, one of the first Slovene female writers, poets, and composers.